mfugette/StudentManager/README.md

 6. Then in the package manager console, type in "dotnet ef migrations add test" to migrate the table and procedures into the database.

-7. Lastly, in package manager console type in "dotnet ef database update" to update the database.
+7. Then in package manager console type in "dotnet ef database update" to update the database.

+8. Lastly, run the API.

 After these steps are taken, go to the website and try it out!
 Email me with any questions, comments, or concerns.